-So instead, I found myself swimming in the guilt that I wanted to do something else with my days, that I felt unfulfilled.
+So instead, I found myself swimming in the guilt that I wanted to do something else with my days.
 This is no time to think of fulfillment, my inner critic said.
 Be grateful, damnit.
 You have something that so many people would kill for.
-The inner critic loves his hyperbole.
+Inner critics do love hyperbole.

-This unexpected change to a new team took its toll, though.
+This unexpected change to a new team took its toll.
 It wasn't my choice, unlike other changes in my career.
-(Though to be fair, I often found myself doing what was necessary and what I wanted to see accomplished, which was what got me promoted to a team lead in the first place, and why I wrote a lot of our initial documentation.
-So amusingly, this wasn't my choice either, in the planning sense.)
+(Though to be fair, I often found myself doing what was necessary and what I wanted to see accomplished, which was what got me promoted to a team lead in the first place.
+So amusingly, those events weren't my choice either.)
 I was thrown into the deep end of learning a new role, one that I was unsure would fit me.
-I love building relationships, though, and along with my vast history and technical knowledge of the product, felt like I could leverage that.
+I love building relationships, and along with my vast history and technical knowledge of the product, felt like I could leverage that.

-The past eight months have been long: I moved apartments three times, I went backpacking with friends, Portland was consumed by wildfire smoke for several weeks, my grandmother passed away, I spent my first Christmas ever completely alone, and of course there was the whole chaotic political landscape here in the US.
+The past eight months have been long: I moved apartments three times, I went backpacking and camping with friends, Portland was consumed by wildfire smoke for several weeks, my grandmother passed away, I endured a Christmas without family or friends, and of course there was the whole chaotic political landscape here in the US.
 This isn't a time of easy living for anyone, even people with privilege and money.
 It's still lonely.
-And very few of us are our best selves.
+And fewer of us are our best selves.
 I sure haven't been.